hypertrack/sdk-react-native/CONTRIBUTING.md

 3. Update CHANGELOG.md
 4. Update badge in README.md
-5. Commit
+5. Do the release dry run with `just release` and verify that the release is correct (checklist is in the command output)
+6. Commit and merge to master
-5. Create a version tag
+7. Create and push a new version tag
-6. Push branch and tags
+8. Run `npm publish` to publish the package to npm
-7. Create a Github repo release
+9. Create a Github repo release
    - Release title should be the current version tag
-8. `yarn release`
-   - will generate docs
-9. `yarn npm publish`

 ### How to change build config